rpmml/rpmml.github.io/homework_instructions.md

 We require that you use a virtual environment when working with course code to avoid unintended interactions with other code on your machine.
 Specifically, we require you to use <a href="https://github.com/astral-sh/uv">uv</a>.
 Follow the instructions to install uv if you do not already have it.
 Then, while in your cloned repository:

+**Note: Make sure that you fully deactivate any conda environments before running these steps.**

 ```bash
 uv venv --python=3.10
 source .venv/bin/activate